Cl0v1s/openapi-mcpify/README.md

 For `POST`, `PUT`, and `DELETE` routes, the server calls `server.elicitInput()` before executing the HTTP request.
 The client (e.g. Claude Desktop) displays a confirmation form showing the method, path, and parameters.
 The request is only sent if the user confirms.

-To skip confirmation for specific methods, use `--disable-methods`.

 ---

 ## License